Metal Gear (video game): Story

 Snake penetrates Outer Heaven's main base and takes out Metal Gear before it reaches completion.
-As he safely escapes the compound's basement, he is confronted by the mercenary leader of Outer Heaven, who turns out to be Big Boss.
+As a result, a self-destruct sequence for the compound begins.
+As he escapes the compound's basement, he is confronted by the mercenary leader of Outer Heaven, who turns out to be Big Boss.
+(Note: The 2015 prequel Metal Gear Solid V: The Phantom Pain reveals that the commander was not the real Big Boss but actually his body double, Venom Snake.)
 The corrupt leader reveals that he had been using his connections to steal military intelligence, establish his own mercenary force, and fund his activities.
-It was his aim to have Outer Heaven become the world's greatest superpower, able to bring even the West to its knees.
-He had the rookie Snake sent in, hoping to have him captured and feed misinformation to authorities but had quite obviously underestimated Snake's capabilities.
+He had the rookie Snake sent in, hoping to have him captured and feed misinformation to authorities but underestimated his capabilities.

-Having lost Metal Gear and much of his force, Big Boss starts the self-destruct sequence for the compound, and promises he will not die alone; Snake will join him.
 Snake defeats Big Boss in the last battle and escapes the Outer Heaven compound as it crumbles in flames behind him.
-(Note: The 2015 prequel Metal Gear Solid V: The Phantom Pain reveals that the commander Solid Snake defeats in Metal Gear is not the original Big Boss but his body double, Big Boss's phantom.)
 After the end credits, a message from Big Boss is displayed saying that he will meet Solid Snake again.